alexfrancow/alexfrancow.github.io/_posts/2023-08-02-OSEP-Review.md

 - In my exam case, there were two ways to complete the exam, if you get stuck in one for too long, go to the other.
 - There are two days for the practical part and one day for the report, so plan your sleep/meal times.
 - Get up from the computer, my back hurts a lot from sitting for so long, stretch your legs.
+- Take notes and screenshots of each step.
+Personally, I used [Obsidian](https://obsidian.md/) and [Flameshot](https://flameshot.org/).
+- Make a write-up of each challenge and save the commands for a quick search.
 - Don't be afraid to restart the environment, but make sure you have documented how to get access.
 - Use common ports on reverse shells, such as ports 53, 80, 443.
 Other traffic may be blocked.
 - Test the reverse shells or exploits with simple pings or HTTP requests, the AV may delete the binary/webshell/etc. If it works, try to `upx` the binary or adding some cipher to bypass the AV *(Caesar and XOR ciphers, time delays)*.
-- If you are using a socks tunnel to access another network, use [chisel](https://github.com/jpillora/chisel) and make sure the connection is stable.  `auxiliary/server/socks_proxy`  from Metasploit it's too slow.
+- If you are using a socks proxy to access another network, use [chisel](https://github.com/jpillora/chisel) and make sure the connection is stable.  `auxiliary/server/socks_proxy`  from Metasploit it's too slow.
-- Have the tools shown in the book compiled and test them in the challenges, you never know if you will use them again.
+- Have the tools shown in the book pre-compiled and test them in the challenges.
 - Coffee.

 ## Recommended links